LFSCamargo/tunnel/my-website/docs/advanced.md

 title: Advanced Usage
 ---

-## Advanced Usage

-So Let's continue on how to use the Tunnel now a little bit more advanced, so on the previous tutorial we showed how to change data on the user store.
+On the previous tutorial we explained how to change data on the user store

-So now let's add a new store and fetch characters from the star wars api and lets persist only the characters store, using the persitance and hydration feature.
+Moving on to more complex topics now, let's add a new store and fetch characters from the star wars api and persist only the characters store, using the Persistence and Hydration features

-## Let's create a new store for characters
+## New store for characters

-Let's create a store with the name as `Characters` and also add a initialState with a loading prop and a characters array
+Create a store named `Characters`.
+Add an `initialState` with a loading prop and a characters array.

 ### Javascript